 Savings App is not a virus, however, it is an unwanted application and is not recommended for installation on your system.
 If you feel that you have not willingly installed Savings App, but it is present on your computer, express caution in future when downloading and installing free software.
 Always closely check each installation step of freeware, opting-out of any suggested changes to your Internet browsers.
 To eliminate Savings App and 'Ads not by this site' ads from your Internet browsers, follow the removal guide provided.

 Windows 7 users:

 Click "Start" ("Windows Logo" in the bottom left corner of your desktop), choose "Control Panel".
 Locate "Programs and Features".
 Look for "SavingsApp" (215 Apps), select this entry and click Uninstall.

 Windows XP users:

-After uninstalling Savings App scan your computer for any left unwanted components or possible malware infections.
-Recommended anti-spyware software.
+After uninstalling Savings App, scan your computer for any remaining unwanted components or possible malware infections.
+Recommended malware removal software.

 Remove Savings App from browsers:

 Video showing how to remove potentially unwanted browser add-ons: